01-edu/public/subjects/devops/remake/README.md

 Create a file `remake.sh`, which will take one argument, the relative path of a directory, and will create new files and directories in it.
 The new files and directories created must have the same name, permission and modification dates as shown in the example below.

-If the number of given arguments is not one, your script should print `Error` and exit with the status code 1.
+If the number of given arguments is not one or if the directory given as argument does not exist, your script should print `Error` and exit with the status code 1.

 Below the expected behavior of your script: